180D-FW-2021/Team2/README.md

 ### Web Cam

 Ensure your arms are in frame, even when jumping.
 Best performance is when you are 1-3 ft from your webcam.
-Also, make sure you are not swapping too quickly between movemenets.
+Also, make sure you are not swapping too quickly between movements.
 After a failed attempt, wait around a 1-2 seconds before re-attempting the movement.

 <img src="./images/movenet_position.png" alt="movenet_position" width="200"/>